tdwg/bdq/tg2/_review/docs/terms/bdqtest/index.md

 #### Expected Response

-COMPLIANT if dwc:country is bdq:NotEmpty or dwc:countryCode has a value of "XZ" and either dwc:country is bdq:Empty or has a value of "High seas"; otherwise NOT_COMPLIANT
+COMPLIANT if dwc:country is bdqval:NotEmpty or dwc:countryCode has a value of "XZ" and either dwc:country is bdqval:Empty or has a value of "High seas"; otherwise NOT_COMPLIANT

 #### Information Elements